csswizardry/csswizardry.github.com/_posts/2011-05-18-on-negative-hovers.md

 wordpress_id: 2702
 categories:
 - Web Development
-tag:
+tags:
   - CSS
   - HTML
-- UI
-- UX
 ---

 I’ve been <del>mentioning</del> moaning about something called _negative hovers_ on Twitter for ages now, so it’s about time I wrote a quick post on them.